 Aquaponics is combination of growing plants (specifically vegetables) and aquaculture simultaneously.
 This process enables ready solutions and decreased concerns according its technology.

-with aquatic life providing the necessary nutrients to the plants for growth no fertilisers need to be added to the plants.
-This enables cutting back on the cost for procuring the necessary fertilisers.
-With no chemically or synthetic fertiliser being used, the process promotes organic farming.
+1. No fertilizer's : with aquatic life providing the necessary nutrients to the plants for growth no fertilizers need to be added to the plants.
+This enables cutting back on the cost for procuring the necessary fertilizers.
+With no chemically or synthetic fertilizer being used, the process promotes organic farming.

-the practice though heavily dependent on water, cuts back its waste.
-The process utilises optimum water for the upkeep of aquatic life and growth of plants.
+4. Water Management : the practice though heavily dependent on water, cuts back its waste.
+The process utilizes optimum water for the upkeep of aquatic life and growth of plants.
 The various techniques adopted in the practice ensure minimum wastage of water.
 The water is only lost through evaporation in the process.
 Further, with no additional components introduced in the cycle, the quality of water is also maintained.
 This reduces the ever increasing problem of water pollution.

 Aquaponics though being reliant on a crucial element, water is a sustainable way or organic farming.
 It enables a frequent and high yield of produce in the most natural way.
 The produce is not only organic but also nutritiously balanced, which is an important factor.